 Thus, you should never think of using your electric hedge trimmer even in slight rain.
 You might cause a hazard, and it’s not a great idea trying to cut wet hedges either, no matter what trimmer you use.

 So, keep water and your electric hedge trimmer away from each other and also cut hedges when they’re dry.

 A: You might be thinking – which idiot asks this question in the first place?
 Well, I know, electric hedge trimmers do not need oil like gasoline-powered one needs, which is obvious.

 But they do need oil.
 They need oiling on the blades, every type of trimmer needs that.
 Oiling them is a great way to keep them sharp for future uses.

-I hope my list of best corded hedge trimmers could help you to pick the optimum one for you.
-I don’t know your preferences, so I name the Black+Decker HH2455 as the best corded hedge trimmer overall.
-If you have unique preferences, you can ask me for your best corded hedge trimmer in the comments below.
+I hope my list of corded hedge trimmers could help you to pick the optimum one for you.
+I don’t know your preferences, so I name the Black+Decker HH2455 as the best-corded hedge trimmer overall.
+If you have unique preferences, you can ask me for your preferrable corded hedge trimmer in the comments below.